USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/cli-interface/terminal/terminal-customization.md

 ----

-## **SCINet terminal via OOD Shell Access in a web browser**
+## **SCINet terminal settings**

+### OOD Shell Access in a web browser

-The X HPC offers shell access via Open OnDemand (OOD), providing a straightforward interface with a few pre-defined theme options to choose from.
+The SCINet HPC offers <a href="/computing-skills/command-line/cli-interface/concepts/cli-scinet-hpc#web-based-access-to-hpc-cli" target="_blank">shell access to Atlas and Ceres via Open OnDemand (OOD)</a>, providing a straightforward interface with a few pre-defined theme options to choose from.
-While advanced customization is not available compared to local terminals, selecting an optimal theme can enhance comfort and usability, offering a more tailored experience that accommodates diverse visual preferences and needs.
+While advanced customization is not available compared to terminals launched on a local machine, selecting an optimal theme can enhance comfort and usability, offering a more tailored experience that accommodates diverse visual preferences and needs.

 ![scinet terminal theme default](../assets/img/scinet-terminal-ood.png)